qouteall/qouteall-blog/blog/2025/Traps to Developers.md

   - `opacity` is "relative" to parent.
 Child `opacity:1` in transparent parent won't make it more opaque than parent.

 - On mobile browsers, the top address bar and bottom navigation bar can go out of screen when scrolling down. `100vh` correspond to the height when the two bars gets out of screen, which is larger than the height when the two bars are on screen.
 The modern solution is `100dvh`.
+- About scrollbar:
+  - In Windows, scrollbar takes space.
+But in macOS it doesn't take space by default.
-- `width: 100vw` makes the width-that-excludes-scrollbar to be `100vw`, which can make the total width (including scrollbar) to horizontally overflow. `width: 100%` can avoid that issue.
+  - `width: 100vw` makes the width-that-excludes-scrollbar to be `100vw`.
+If there is scrollbar that takes space, it makes the total width (including scrollbar) to horizontally overflow. `width: 100%` can workaround that issue.
+  - The scrollbar is visually between border and padding.
+Padding separates scrollbar and content box.
+But in sizing logic, scrollbar is in content box.
+Scrollbar can "steal" space of inner content across padding. [^css_box_model]
+  - About scrollbar styling: the [standard scroll bar styling](https://developer.mozilla.org/en-US/docs/Web/CSS/Guides/Scrollbars_styling) supports color and width but doesn't support many other features.
+The `-webkit` non-standard pseudo-elements supports many features but FireFox doesn't support them.
+Chrome supports the webkit scrollbar attributes but it doesn't work when standard scrollbar styling is used.
 - `position: absolute` is not based on its parent.
 It's based on its nearest positioned ancestor (the nearest ancestor that has `position` be `relative`, `absolute` or creates stacking context).
 - [`backdrop-filter: blur` does not consider ambient things](https://www.joshwcomeau.com/css/backdrop-filter/#the-issue).
 - If the parent's width/height is not pre-determined, then percent width/height (e.g. `width: 50%`, `height: 100%`) doesn't work. [^percent_width_height]